ha-manel/ha-manel/README.md

 - 👩‍💻 I’m currently studying and training to become a **Full-Stack Software Developer** in a remote, collaborative and multicultural environment at [Microverse.](https://github.com/microverseinc)

-- 🌱 I’m currently learning Ruby and Databases.
+- 🌱 I’m currently working on side projects.

 - 💻 All **my projects** are available [here.](https://github.com/ha-manel?tab=repositories)